Adoption, exposure, and the cost of using AI

 plt.tight_layout(); plt.show()

 Figur 2: Does exposure predict adoption?
-Each dot is a Norwegian occupation (≥15 vacancies), sized by vacancy count; vacancy-adoption is the share of its ads mentioning AI.
+Each dot is a Norwegian occupation (≥15 ads with retrieved text), sized by ad count; vacancy-adoption is the share of its ads mentioning AI anywhere in the full ad text.
 Exposure predicts adoption only weakly — the bulk of the variation is left to user cost.

 The weekly series (it grows from here)